-At Kilby St. Mary's C of E Primary School, all children are tracked closely for both attainment and progress.
+At Kilby St.Mary's C of E Primary School, all children are tracked closely for both attainment and progress.
 Regular pupil progress meetings between the class teacher and head teacher are held where data from teacher assessments and more formal assessments is analysed.

-In addition to this, children on the SEND register each have a one page profile with their individual termly targets recorded on the reverse.
-The one page profile summarises what makes children happy in school, their strengths and how they are best supported.
-The reverse side with the termly targets on is known as an IEP which stands for individual education plan.
+In addition to this, children on the SEND register each have a passport with their individual termly targets recorded alongside.
+The passport summarises what makes children happy in school, their strengths and how they are best supported.
+Their termly targets is known as an IEP which stands for individual education plan.
+These targets are reviewed with parents and the child.

 Class teachers, working with the SENDCO, monitor pupil's progress regularly to check how children are progressing towards these targets.